pranzatelli/scRNAseqNM2023/README.md

 ## Software Requirements

 All analysis was done on a computer server running Rocky Linux 8.7 (Green Obsidian).
+This code is not supported on any other Linux distribution or on Windows or Mac.
+BBKNN was run on an NVIDIA V100-SXM2 with CUDA 11.4.4.

 ### Single-Cell RNA-Sequencing
 Analysis of the single-cell RNA-sequencing was done in Python 3.9.4 using